-The annual allowance (generally £40,000) is the maximum amount that can be contributed by anyone (yourself or your employer, for instance) into all your pensions in a tax year.
-Contributions above the annual allowance are taxed as income, unless you are able to carry forward unused annual allowance from the last three tax years.
+The annual allowance (generally £40,000) is the maximum amount that can be contributed in total from all sources (for instance yourself, your employer) into all your pensions in a tax year.
+Contributions above the annual allowance are taxed as income, unless you are able to carry forward unused annual allowance from any of the last three tax years.
 The annual allowance does not apply to any pension transfers.

 Download the annual allowance and carry forward factsheet

 The lifetime allowance (currently £1 million, and rising with CPI inflation from April 2018) is the total value you can hold in pensions without incurring an additional tax charge.
 This is measured whenever you take benefits, reach age 75 or die, whichever is soonest.